AndrewRoddy/Gomodoro/README.md

 - [ ] Show current amount of time in the heading bar
     - [ ] When time on screen is hidden show "Gomodoro" in the title bar instead

+User setting imporovements
+- [ ] Create settings menu
+    - [ ] User can change break time split (2:1, 3:1, 4:1, 5:1)
+    - [ ] Create light, dark, and midnight modes
+    - [ ] Add a Patreon button at the bottom of the user settings

 Improve window size
 - [ ] Auto format everything to fit the window better
     - [ ] When squishing up show the timer and circle very small
     - [ ] Reformat page for when fully zoomed in / zoomed out

 Patreon integration
 - [ ] Create Patreon integration